Lab Use Policy

-- Instructional Technology reserves the right to remove or delete any unapproved software or hardware from open lab computers.
-Students requiring special software should contact Instructional Technology before installation
+- Academic Technology reserves the right to remove or delete any unapproved software or hardware from open lab computers.
+Students requiring special software should contact Academic Technology before installation

-Instructional Technology reserves the right to remove or delete any unapproved software or hardware from open lab computers.
-Students requiring special software should contact Instructional Technology before installation.
+Academic Technology reserves the right to remove or delete any unapproved software or hardware from open lab computers.
+Students requiring special software should contact Academic Technology before installation.

-- Instructional Technology reserves the right to remove or delete any data stored locally on any computer in open labs.
+- Academic Technology reserves the right to remove or delete any data stored locally on any computer in open labs.
 Computers may be reformatted or reimaged without prior notice.